 The first-in-the-nation city-utility partnership has been framed in Minneapolis, but can the city and its utilities really deliver substantive movement toward an equitable energy economy in the next two years?
-It all depends on the workplan, and the grassroots team at Minneapolis Energy Options has delivered.
-(Disclosure: I serve on the board of Community Power… Continue reading

 What can an individual city or town do to fight climate change?
 A lot!
 View these slides from a presentation by ILSR’s Director of Democratic Energy John Farrell to the Northfield Climate Summit on January 18, 2014, to see what one small Minnesota town has done, what other steps it can take as part of the … Read More

 Minneapolis, MN (October 7, 2013) – The economy has stalled and so has the war on climate change.
 But a new report from the Institute for Local Self-Reliance describes how dozens of cities are boosting their local economies while dramatically reducing greenhouse gases.
 City Power Play: 8 Practical Local Energy Policies to Boost the Economy reports … Read More

 A vividly visual summary of our newest report, City Power Play: 8 Practical Local Energy Policies to Boost the Economy, this presentation covers eight powerful policies and practices that cities have employed to reduce energy use, save money, and create local jobs, all without waiting for someone else to act.
 It provides short case studies of … Read More